Pastor’s Message

-I welcome you to Holy Cross Parish.
-Here you will find Jesus Christ who lives, acts, prays, heals, leads, and lifts up the broken and tired Pilgrim.
+worship-1We welcome you to Holy Cross Parish.
+Here you will find Jesus Christ who lives, acts, prays, heals, leads, and lifts all of us up.
 Here, God makes Himself visible in the life of a community of believers.
-When you participate in the Holy Eucharist on Sundays and Holy Days, you will be touched by God’s presence in His Word and His healing Grace.
+When you participate in the Holy Eucharist, and the rest of the communal life of the Church, you will be touched by God’s presence in His Word and His people.

-I welcome you to this parish community – a fountain of God’s work and God’s miracles.
+We welcome you to our parish community – a fountain of God’s work and God’s miracles.
 Please come to be a part of a beautiful family that will embrace you.

 The Holy Eucharist